Fluent85/basic-landing-page/README.md

 ## Motivation

 Become more familar with HTML 5 and CSS3.
 Build my skills as a developer.
 The ultimate goal is to become a Front-end developer in 2021.
 I will be doing projects from freecodecamp.org and other resources in order to obtain my first developer position.
-I build a basic landing page to become more familiar with how a landing page is created with html and css.
+I built a basic landing page to become more familiar with how a landing page is created with html and css.
 This is also a simple example of a potential clients business landing page.

 ## Instructions